Ultimate Homeowner's Guide to Septic Tank Systems

 Important to remember: with a septic tank system, everything that is discharged down your toilet, shower, sinks, laundry machine, dishwasher, and garbage disposal enters the septic tank, so take caution and be aware of what is sent down your drains.

-*Pro-Tip: Contrary to popular opinion, if you own rental properties or are worried about solid items being flushed down your drains or toilet, we still do not recommend getting a grinder pump because they shred everything up into such a fine slurry, solids are unable to be separated from liquids and are passed through the secondary system (a bad thing).
-But, be sure to consult with a professional plumber for specific advice to your application.
+*Pro-Tip: Contrary to popular opinion, if you own rental properties using a septic tank system, or are worried about solid items being flushed down your drains or toilet, we still do not recommend getting a grinder pump because they shred everything up into such a fine slurry, solids are unable to be separated from liquids, and are passed through the secondary system (a bad thing).
+But, be sure to consult with a professional plumber for specific advice on your application.

 Important Maintenance Tips for Your Septic Tank

 - Have the tank inspected and pumped regularly, every few years

 - Avoid overusing water (septic tanks can fill up or overflow with greywater while being filtered)

 - Use high-efficiency toilets, faucets, showerheads, and appliances, like dishwashers and laundry machines